A Cozy Handmade Winter Wreath

 - Tissue Paper (optional; for covering the wreath form)

-Start this project by gathering your materials – you can find links in Shop this Project below.
+Start this project by gathering your tools and materials.
 Then, print the PDF pattern for knitting the wreath.
 The pattern is an alternation of knit and purl stitches, and we have added videos on those each of those stitches below.
 While you are knitting, leave tails of yarn that you can use to sew up the wreath at the end.
 Before adding the knitting to the wreath form, we wrapped the foam with strips of tissue paper.
 This makes the form less scratchy to work with, and it also prevents the foam from flaking off onto the yarn.
 To finish the knit wreath, use a jumbo sewing needle (something with an eye large enough to thread the yarn) and enclose the knitting around the wreath form with a simple whip stitch.

 After sewing up the form, you can start decorating your wreath in any way you want!
 Take a look at our photo tutorial for instructions on making the loopy yarn pom and the spiky felt pom.
 To attach the poms, we used a crochet hook to tie the tails to the knitting.
 Simple!